VenBoggula/cse15l-lab-reports/labreport3.md

 ./documents/report.md: The keyword is found in this Markdown file.
 ./documents/notes.md: Another occurrence of the keyword.
 ```
-The command searches for the pattern "pattern" only within files with a .txt extension under the ./technical directory.
-The --include=*.txt option restricts the search to specific file types.
+This command searches for the keyword "keyword" only within files with a .md extension under the ./documents directory, using the --include=*.md option to narrow down the search.
-I learned about the --include option from the Stack Overflow.

 Example 3(Case-Sensitive Search)
 ```